Rockwynn/staging.woodlore.ca/site/content/pages/6.our-facility/2.precision-cutting/index.md

 ---
-title: Precision Cutting
+title: 'Precision Cutting'
+nav-title: 'Precision Cutting'
-sub-title: High Quality Precision Results
+sub-title: 'High Quality Precision Results'
 top-caption: 'Top-of-the-line equipment allows us to process our panels faster, more economically, and with greater flexibility.
 Superior performance coupled with high-end technology ensures all board is precision-cut to the exact size required.'
 layout: precision-cutting
 myimages: